BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 The fields are:

-* mid, an integer identifier from the movies table
+- **mid** – an integer identifier from the movies table
-* aid, an integer identifier from the actors table
+- **aid** – an integer identifier from the actors table
-* role, a description of the actors role in the movie, stored as a text string
+- **role** – a description of the actor's role in the movie, stored as a text string

-Movies typically have more than one actor, so the cast table will typically have more than one row for the same movie, each with a different actor.
+Movies typically have more than one actor, so the **cast table will typically have more than one row for the same movie**, each with a different actor.
 For example, the movie "Wonder Woman" has the following row in the movies table:

 .. code::